 6) No gratuitous nudity.
 The masquerade is rated PG-13 and can be seen only by people ages 13 and up.
 However, children 12 and under with an adult can watch the masquerade.

 7) No real firearms, real firearm replicas or throwing weapons are allowed.
 No cold weapon, no metal blade, be it sharpened or not are allowed.
 If your costume needs a bow, the bowstring must be removed when not on stage.
 Any weapon used during the masquerade must follow the Ottawa Comiccon Weapons and Large Props Rules and Regulations.
 Exceptions are at the direction’s discretion only.

-9) Contestants must be in the waiting room (Green room) at the required time.
+9) Contestants must be in the Green Room at the required time.
 Ask the masquerade table for any details.
 If you are not present on time or you are not ready to go on stage when it is your turn, you will be disqualified.
 Any exceptions are at the direction’s discretion only.

-11) Commissioned costumes will be allowed IF and ONLY IF the costumer (the one who made the costume) filled out the application form himself.
-He/she doesn’t have to appear on stage, but his or her presence in the Green room is mandatory.
+11) Commissioned costumes will be allowed IF AND ONLY IF the costumer (the one who made the costume) filled out the application form themselves.
+He/she doesn’t have to appear on stage, but his or her presence in the Green Room is mandatory.
 Wigs, little props and jewels are exempted.

 Standard Judging Division System